Column protection is key

 Column performance depends on several factors, including sample properties, presence of insoluble particles, and cleaning and maintenance procedures.

-It is not always feasible to work with the most favorable conditions for column lifetime.
+It is not always feasible to work with the most favorable conditions for an increased column lifetime.
 For example, some samples have harsh but necessary pH conditions.
 However, appropriate column protection techniques and preventative maintenance procedures can help to maximize the life of a column and maintain HPLC efficiency.

 What factors affect column lifetime?